puppetlabs/puppetlabs-firewall/README.markdown

       table    => 'nat',
     }

-Creating a new rule that forwards to a chain, then adding a rule to this chain:
+In the below example, we are creating a new chain and forwarding any port 5000 access to it.

     firewall { '100 forward to MY_CHAIN':
       chain   => 'INPUT',